MatishaKansal/ase_genai/README.md

-# LegalMitra – Demystifying Legal Documents
+# The Legal Compass – Your Own Personal Legal Assistant

-LegalMitra is a **cross-platform Web + Android application** built using **React, React Native (Expo)**, and **Google Cloud's Generative AI services**.
+Legal Compass is a **cross-platform Web + Android application** built using **React, React Native (Expo)**, and **Google Cloud's Generative AI services**.
 It simplifies complex legal documents into clear, multilingual summaries with **voice output, clause-level risk detection, and a context-aware Q&A chatbot**.

 ---